 We recommend that staff and postgraduates working in Trinity offices and labs contact the IT Service Desk prior to purchasing any computer running Windows, to ensure that you are obtaining the appropriate operating system version for use on the Trinity data network.

 Staff who purchase a new PC or laptop from Dell will be provided with a Windows 10 Education software image, tailored by IT Services for connection to the Trinity data network.

 Windows installation media and installing Windows

 Students connecting to the student data network using the TCDconnect service in student residences and on the student Wi-Fi network may connect any edition of Windows 11, Windows 10* and Windows 8.1 to the TCDconnect service, provided the latest software security updates are installed.

-*The TCDconnect service does not provide support for Windows 10 S. Students using Windows 10 S who wish to connect to the TCDconnect service are advised to obtain the upgrade to Windows 10 Pro from the Windows Store App.
+*The TCDconnect service does not provide support for Windows 10 S. Students using Windows 10 S who wish to connect to the TCDconnect service are advised to obtain the upgrade to Windows 10 Pro or Windows 10 Home from the Windows Store App.

 Support for Windows applications provided by external suppliers

 We advise that you refer to the relevant supplier's web pages for statements concerning support for their particular application version running on the various versions of Windows and if there are constraints in running such applications on 64-bit versions of these operating systems.
 Those using applications newly deployed on any new Windows operating system should be vigilant for issues especially during the initial use of the system.

 If possible when purchasing new PCs, it would be advisable to retain the older PCs with the previous platform until the testing of an application is completed.